kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/computer_organization_architecture/cloud.md

 In the 2000s, the application of cloud computing began to take shape with the establishment of `Amazon Web Services (AWS)` in 2002, which allowed developers to build applications independently.
 In 2006 Amazon Simple Storage Service, known as Amazon S3, and the `Amazon Elastic Compute Cloud (EC2)` were released.
 In 2008 NASA's development of the first open-source software for deploying private and hybrid clouds.

-* 2010, Microsoft launched Microsoft Azure, and Rackspace Hosting and,
+* 2010, Microsoft launched Microsoft Azure, and Rackspace Hosting.

 * NASA initiated an open-source cloud-software project, OpenStack.

-* IBM introduced the IBM SmartCloud framework in 2011, and,
+* IBM introduced the IBM SmartCloud framework in 2011.

 * Oracle announced the Oracle Cloud in 2012.

-& In December 2019, Amazon launched AWS Outposts, a service that extends AWS infrastructure, services, APIs, and tools to customer data centers, co-location spaces, or on-premises facilities.
+* In December 2019, Amazon launched AWS Outposts, a service that extends AWS infrastructure, services, APIs, and tools to customer data centers, co-location spaces, or on-premises facilities.

 ## Challenges and limitations